fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 ### 3.1 Navigation Bar

-* The navigation bar provides a link to return to the home page from any other page.
+* The navigation bar provides a Home link to return to the home page from any other page.
 This link will be highlighted to indicate when a user is on the homepage.

+* The navigation bar contains the KSurf logo.
+The logo is also a link to the home page in line with likely user expectations.

-* When no user is logged in the navigation bar provides links to sign-up or log-in.
+* When no user is logged in the navigation bar provides links to Sign Up or Log In.

-* When a user is logged in the link to log-out replaces the log-in or sign-up options.
+* When a user is logged in the links to My Account and Log Out replace the Sign Up or Log In options.

+* The Sign Up, Log In, My Account, and Log Out links are highlighted as active when the appropriate page is open.

+* An Admin Only link to the admin log in page is also provided for ease of access.
+This link will have a different colour to differentiate it from the main user links.

 <details><summary>Fig. 3.1.1 Navigation Bar with no user logged in.</summary>
 <img src="documents/navbar-logged-out.png"